finsweet/reverse-proxy/readme.md

 On the other hand, redirects under the same domain (Example: from `/page-path-1` to `/page-path-2`) will cause the content to be served on both paths.
 This is something that will be fixed soon.

-In the meantime, you don't have to worry about the SEO impact on it, as the [Global Canonical Tag URL](#seo-tab) makes sure that the crwaling bots don't consider it as duplicated content.
+In the meantime, you don't have to worry about the SEO impact on it, as the [Global Canonical Tag URL](#seo-tab) makes sure that the crawling bots don't consider it as duplicated content.

 ### I can't access Cloudflare